-For more information on the NDS/eDirectory migration process, including steps to restore the source and destination servers, see Section 12.11, "NDS/eDirectory Migration Failures," on page 110.
+For more information on the NDS/eDirectory migration process, including steps to restore the source and destination servers, see Section 11.5, "Recovering from NDS/eDirectory Migration Failures," on page 103.

 10a Click Next.

 The first step changes autoexec.ncf and timesync.cfg; modifies the server name in hosts, hostname, and snmp.cfg; and renames smdr.cfg to smdr.mig.
 The first step also renames rootcert.der in both the sys:system and sys:public directories to rootcert.der.bak.